 3. Make cornmeal coating.
 Add the cornmeal, flour, salt, spoked paprika, garlic powder, black pepper, and cayenne pepper to a large bowl or resealable ziplock bag.
 Whisk or shake to combine and evenly disperse the spices.

 Some folks prefer to soak their okra in buttermilk instead of using eggs and milk for extra tang.
-If you want, you can replace the eggs and milk with 1 cup of buttermilk in this recipe for a slightly difference taste.
+If you want, you can replace the eggs and milk with 1 cup of buttermilk in this recipe for a slightly different taste.

 1. Dredge.
 Lift the okra pieces out of the egg wash, letting excess liquid drip off, then add it to the cornmeal coating.
 Toss well to coat each piece.
 Transfer to a plate while repeating with the remaining okra.